-Weasels belong to the Mustelidae family, which also includes mink (Neovison vison), martens (Martes americana), fishers (M. pennanti), wolverines (Gulo gulo), badgers (Taxidea taxus), river otters (Lontra canadensis), black-footed ferrets (Mustela nigripes), and four species of skunks (Mephitis spp., Conepatus leucontus, Spilogale putorius).
+Weasels belong to the Mustelidae family, which also includes mink (Neovison vison), martens (Martes americana), fishers (M. pennanti), wolverines (Gulo gulo), badgers (Taxidea taxus), river otters (Lontra canadensis), and black-footed ferrets (Mustela nigripes).

 All 3 weasels generally are considered fur bearers under state laws, and a trapping season is normally established for fur harvest.
 Check local and state laws before undertaking weasel control measures.